MrValentine7777/MGCustomDrawingPipeline/README.md

 ### Key Components
 - **Game1.cs**: Main game class that implements the custom drawing pipeline with HiDef settings
+- **GameState.cs**: Contains all state variables and configuration for the game
 - **TriangleShader.fx**: HLSL shader file that defines vertex and pixel shaders using shader model 5.0
 - **BloomShader.fx**: HLSL shader file that implements the multi-pass bloom post-processing effect
 - **Program.cs**: Application entry point
 - **Content.mgcb**: Content pipeline configuration with HiDef profile settings
+- **TextureManagement/ColorTextureCreator.cs**: Handles creation of 1x1 textures for model coloring
+- **Utilities/TextureUtilities.cs**: Utility methods for texture operations

 ### How It Works
 The application demonstrates a complete rendering pipeline:
-1. **Scene Rendering**: The 3D tree model is rendered using vertex and index buffers
+1. **Scene Rendering**: The 3D tree model is rendered using vertex and index buffers with 1x1 color textures
-2. **Post-Processing Extraction**: The green color from the tree's foliage is extracted using a color-targeted bloom shader
+2. **Post-Processing Extraction**: The blue color from the background is extracted using a color-targeted bloom shader
 3. **Gaussian Blur**: A two-pass (horizontal and vertical) Gaussian blur is applied to the extracted colors
 4. **Final Composition**: The original scene and the blurred glow effect are combined for the final image

 ## Understanding the Post-Processing Pipeline

-The project implements a multi-stage bloom effect specifically targeting the green colors of the tree:
+The project implements a multi-stage bloom effect specifically targeting the cornflower blue color of the background:

-1. **Color Extraction**: The GreenBloomExtract shader pass extracts pixels similar to the forest green color
+1. **Color Extraction**: The BlueBloomExtract shader pass extracts pixels similar to the cornflower blue color
 2. **Horizontal Blur**: The first blur pass applies a Gaussian blur in the horizontal direction
 3. **Vertical Blur**: The second blur pass applies a Gaussian blur in the vertical direction
 4. **Combination**: The bloom effect is combined with the original image to create the final glowing effect